youcan-shop/coding-challenges/Software Engineer/README.md

 ## How to participate

-1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before you start.
+1. Read the instructions carefully and do not hesitate to check the **Links and resources** section before starting.
-2. Join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.
-3. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@nextmedia.ma** with the object **Coding Challenge Software Engineer application by FirstName LastName**, it'll be considered as the time your started working on the challenge.
+2. When you're ready to start the test, make sure you init a Github repository and share the link by email to **tech-challenge@nextmedia.ma** with the object **Coding Challenge Software Engineer application by FirstName LastName**, it'll be considered as the time your started working on the challenge.
-4. Once you're done with the test, reply again by email to notify us you're done with it.
+3. Once you're done with the test, reply again by email to notify us you're done with it.

+You can join us in [slack](https://join.slack.com/t/next-media-team/shared_invite/enQtMzM0MjIzNjkyNDUxLTI5ZjhhNTkxZTZiYzdkODIyMDkyZWIyNjFlZTE5MmQzMjNkNzZkOTdmMjcyY2Q1NTZlN2E2NTBkYjk1MGU3Mjk), then join **#tech-challenge** and do not hesitate to address any question, there is no stupid question, we're available to help daily.

 Make sure you spare an **average of 4 hours**, and a **maximum of 1 day** to work on the challenge.

 ## Context

 ### Product definition
+A product has a name, a description, a price, an image, and belongs to 0..n categories.

 - name (string)
 - description (string)
 - price (float)